Do you love to play lots of the latest gaming titles? That’s pretty cool. But you’re going to need a machine to do

 If you’re a tech geek, you might be aware of the fact that there’s a huge chip shortage going on.

-Essentially, processors, graphic cards, and anything with silicon in it are going way up in price.
+Essentially, processors, graphic cards, and anything with silicon in it is going way up in price.

 It’s extremely difficult for gamers to find high-end graphic cards with good FPS rates and visual